Where Was Meghan Markle at Pippa Middleton's Wedding?

 FameFlynetUK/FAMEFLYNET PICTURES

 Kensington Palace had confirmed Pippa and Harry's romance in November.
-The actress' attendance at the wedding signals how serious their relationship has become, as she has never been confirmed to have appeared at an event involving any of his family members before.
+The actress' attendance at the wedding would signal how serious their relationship has become, as she has never been confirmed to have appeared at an event involving any of his family members before.

 In March, Megan and Harry attended his best friend's wedding in Jamaica.
 Over the past few months, the two have also since spent time together in Toronto, where she lives and films Suits, Norway and his native London.